Seilamuk/Seilamuk-/iOS Swift/iOS-Swift-InApp-Documentation.md

 The ``STA_AutoAdSize`` detects the width of the device's screen in its current orientation, and provides the optimal banner for this size.

 > **NOTE:** this example shows the banner at the bottom of the root view controller (``self.view``), but you can pass any other view where you want to show the banner

+Steps 3 and 4 are required only in case your app supports both orientations.

 **3** Implement ``didRotateFromInterfaceOrientation`` in your view controller
 ```objectivec